Psycho (1960 film): Pre-production

-Paramount, whose contract guaranteed another film by Hitchcock, did not want Hitchcock to make Psycho.
-Paramount was expecting No Bail for the Judge starring Audrey Hepburn, who became pregnant and had to bow out, leading Hitchcock to scrap the production.
-Their official stance was that the book was "too repulsive" and "impossible for films", and nothing but another of his star-studded mystery thrillers would suffice.
-They did not like "anything about it at all" and denied him his usual budget.
-In response Hitchcock financed the film's creation through his own Shamley Productions, shooting at Universal Studios under the Revue television unit.
-The original Bates Motel and Bates house set buildings, which were constructed on the same stage as Lon Chaney's The Phantom of the Opera, are still standing at the Universal Studios backlot in Universal City near Hollywood and are a regular attraction on the studio's tour.
-As a further result of cost cutting, Hitchcock chose to film Psycho in black and white, keeping the budget under $1 million.
-Other reasons for shooting in black and white were his desire to prevent the shower scene from being too gory.
+Paramount Pictures, whose contract guaranteed another film by Hitchcock, did not want Hitchcock to make Psycho.
+Paramount was expecting No Bail for the Judge, but Hitchcock scrapped the production after star Audrey Hepburn became pregnant and bowed out.
+The studio's official stance was that Bloch's book was "too repulsive" and "impossible for films", and nothing but another of Hitchcock's star-studded mystery thrillers would suffice.
+Paramount did not like "anything about [the book] at all" and denied Hitchcock his usual budget.

+In response, Hitchcock financed the film's creation through his own Shamley Productions, shooting at Universal Studios under the Revue television unit.
+The original Bates Motel and Bates house set buildings, which were constructed on the same stage as Lon Chaney's The Phantom of the Opera (1925), are still standing at the Universal Studios backlot in Universal City near Hollywood and are a regular attraction on the studio's tour.

+As a further result of cost-cutting, Hitchcock chose to film Psycho in black-and-white, keeping the budget under $1 million.
+Among other reasons for shooting in black-and-white were Hitchcock's desire to prevent the shower scene from being too gory.

-To keep costs down, and because he was most comfortable around them, Hitchcock took most of his crew from his television series Alfred Hitchcock Presents, including the cinematographer, set designer, script supervisor, and first assistant director.
-He hired regular collaborators Bernard Herrmann as music composer, George Tomasini as editor, and Saul Bass for the title design and storyboarding of the shower scene.
+As a further cost-cutting measure, and because he was most comfortable around them, Hitchcock took most of his crew from his television series Alfred Hitchcock Presents, including cinematographer John L. Russell, art directors Robert Clatworthy and Joseph Hurley, set decorator George Milo, script supervisor Marshall Schlom and assistant director Hilton A. Green.
+He hired regular collaborators Bernard Herrmann as the music composer, George Tomasini as editor, and Saul Bass for the title design and storyboarding of the shower scene.
 In all, his crew cost $62,000.

 Through the strength of his reputation, Hitchcock cast Leigh for a quarter of her usual fee, paying only $25,000 (in the 1967 book Hitchcock/Truffaut, Hitchcock said that Leigh owed Paramount one final film on her seven-year contract which she had signed in 1953).
 His first choice, Leigh agreed having only read the novel and making no inquiry into her salary.
 Her co-star, Anthony Perkins, agreed to $40,000.
 Both stars were experienced and proven box-office draws.

-Paramount distributed the film, but four years later Hitchcock sold his stock in Shamley to Universal's parent company (MCA) and his remaining six films were made at and distributed by Universal Pictures.
+Paramount distributed the film, but four years later Hitchcock sold his stock in Shamley to Universal's parent company, MCA, and his remaining six films were made at and distributed by Universal Pictures.
 After another four years, Paramount sold all rights to Universal.